 At Mowi, we work with the ocean to produce nutritious, delicious and supreme-quality seafood.
 We fulfill one fifth of global demand for farm-raised Atlantic salmon and are constantly driven by innovation and the desire to achieve the highest standards of sustainability.

-In Canada, we operate salmon farms on the coast of beautiful British Columbia and Vancouver Island, where 600 people produce 45,000 tonnes of sustainable farm-raised Atlantic salmon each year.
+In Canada, we operate salmon farms on the coast of beautiful British Columbia and Vancouver Island, where over 300 people produce about 23,000 tonnes of sustainable farm-raised Atlantic salmon each year.

-Our salmon are four-star certified to the Global Aquaculture Alliance Best Aquaculture Practices and we are the first company in North America to have a farm certified to the Aquaculture Stewardship Council salmon standard.
+Our salmon are four-star certified to the Global Aquaculture Alliance Best Aquaculture Practices.

 The many phases of Mowi’s fish farming business in British Columbia are located in or near a number of coastal communities.